moshabbir-dotcom/Portfolio-Project-4/README.md

 * I will know what kind of services the practice offers.
 * I want to be able to book an appointment.
 * I will be able to find out about the company and the level of skill of staff.
 * I will be able to message the company with a contact request.
+(Not live email, need to run <em>python -m smtpd -n -c DebuggingServer localhost:1025 in a new terminal while port 8000 is running to test functionality for marking.</em>)
+Click [HERE](https://github.com/moshabbir-dotcom/Portfolio-Project-4/blob/7e0d5ed0f4a822b7f199c2e371234cfe7de6753f/static/mainsite/images/Port1025contact.png) for evidence of terminal output.
 * I want to get a confirmation email with my appointment time.
 (Not live email, need to run <em>python -m smtpd -n -c DebuggingServer localhost:1025 in a new terminal while port 8000 is running to test functionality for marking.</em>)
-Click [HERE]() for evidence of terminal output.
+Click [HERE](https://github.com/moshabbir-dotcom/Portfolio-Project-4/blob/7e0d5ed0f4a822b7f199c2e371234cfe7de6753f/static/mainsite/images/Port1025.png) for evidence of terminal output.
 * I want to be able to view, amend or delete an appointment.

 ### Planning